monadbobo/skiplist-rust/readme.md

 # Rust SkipList

 A Rust implementation of the SkipList data structure, inspired by LevelDB's SkipList.
-This project provides a concurrent, lock-free SkipList implementation that can be used for efficient key-value storage and retrieval.
+This project provides a SkipList implementation with lock-free reads and locked writes, suitable for efficient key-value storage and retrieval.

 ## Features

-- Lock-free concurrent operations
+- Lock-free read operations
-- Efficient insertion and lookup
+- Efficient insertion (with locking) and lookup
 - Iterator support for traversal
 - Configurable maximum height and branching factor
 - Written in safe Rust with minimal unsafe code